ssbc/handbook.scuttlebutt.nz/stories/design-challenge-sybil-attacks.md

 ### Social Networks

 The other approach is to use social/trust networks.
-Services like Facebook or Twitter are significantly less vulnerable to spam (if you dont consider the ads spam).
+Services like Facebook or Twitter are significantly less vulnerable to spam (if you don't consider the ads spam).
 Instead of receiving personal messages from anyone one who knows your id/address on a social network, you only receive messages from other users you have "followed" or "friended".

 We like to call this a "Solicited Spam" system.